Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

-The issue is that we're using scanner.nextLine() in multiple places throughout the code, and the behavior depends on where and how it's being called.
-When you press enter:
+The issue is that we're using scanner.nextLine() to consume the input in multiple places throughout the code.

-The first scanner.nextLine() at program start is explicitly used for initialization Subsequent empty lines are being consumed by other scanner.nextLine() calls within various menu handlers and input processors To fix this and ensure we actually catch empty inputs, we should modify the code to:
+Subsequent empty lines are being consumed by other scanner.nextLine() calls within various menu handlers and input processors correctly however not for our 'exit' command string.

-               final String input = this.scanner.nextLine().trim();
+To fix this and ensure we actually catch this string as well as empty string inputs we should modify the code to:

                // Handle exit command directly